 Burning Issues is a project of Clean Air Revival, Inc., a 501C-3 non profit educational organization.
 Clean Air Revival, Inc. is registered with the Registry of Charitable Trusts in the State of California.
 Our organization number is #1686895.

 Burning Issues depends on your donations and grants.
-100% of funds further research, office operating expense and education.
-All labor and our building are donated.
+100% of funds further research, and education.
+All labor and our office are donated.
 There are no paid employees.
 Please consider donating generously.
 Your donation helps spread life saving science.
-Our award winning website: http://burningissues.org is visited by 1,800 people daily from all over the world.
+Our award winning web site: http://burningissues.org is visited by more than 5,000 people a day from all over the world.
+Please help spread our health affirming information by giving out the web address: http://burningissues.org

-Burning Issues has an international membership and was founded by Mary J. Rozenberg, at the Loma Prieta Chapter of the Sierra Club Clean Air Committee in 1987.
-It is devoted to the improvement of ambient air quality through the reduction of Particulate Pollution, i. e., solid particulate matter less than 2.5 microns in diameter.
+Burning Issues has an international membership and was founded by Mary J. Rozenberg, Clem Wang, Keith and Linda Bissell and Rick Barth at the Loma Prieta Chapter of the Sierra Club Clean Air Committee in 1987.
+In 1989 we joined with Clean Air Revival Inc. to give this project a permanent home.
+We are devoted to the improvement of ambient air quality through the reduction of Fine Particulate Pollution, i. e., solid particulate matter less than 2.5 microns in diameter.
+We need volunteers to attend Sierra Club meetings to keep the interest at the local level.

-The most common sources of Particulate Pollution are residential wood burning (RWB) and coal burning, forest and agriculture burning, and diesel and auto exhaust.
-The extent of the severity of the fine particulate problem can be grasped in the estimate that 60,000 people die annually in the United States from the effects of these particles.
-Once emmitted they are impossible to clean up.
+The most common sources of deadly Fine Particulate Pollution are residential wood burning (RWB), restaurant wood burning, coal burning, forest fires and agriculture burning, and diesel and auto exhaust.
+The extent of the severity of the fine particulate problem can be grasped in the estimate that 72,000 people die annually in the United States from the effects of these fine particles.
+Once emitted they are impossible to clean up.
 More than half of the fine particulate is caused by fewer than 10% of the population using the dirtiest fuels for recreation and heating.

-The principal activity of Burning Issues is the collection and dissemination of the latest science information regarding health effects, economic impacts, and individual actions to reduce and stop solid fuel combustion.
+The principal activity of Burning Issues is public education including the collection and dissemination of the latest science information regarding health effects, economic impacts, and individual actions to reduce and stop solid fuel combustion.
 Burning Issues also actively does particulate monitoring and has published the results.

 Here is a list of the institutions and organizations, throughout the years, that we have been asked to provide scientific information and assistance about wood smoke emissions: